canonical/lxd-ui/README.md

 Now you can browse through https://localhost:8407/ to reach lxd-ui.

+To enable pre commit checks, after the 1st successful run of `dotrun`, execute `yarn hooks-add`.
+You can remove the hooks with `yarn hooks-remove` later.

 # End-to-end tests

 The tests expect the environment on localhost to be accessible.
 Execute `dotrun` and start tests with